jgagne/id-sp20-ec/README.md

 ### Single Serving (Project 3)

-Design a modern responsive single serving website — a single-page with a single-theme from [Wikipedia](https://www.wikipedia.org) content; focusing on type, color, image, and layout (built using [Bootstrap](https://getbootstrap.com) as a foundation).
+Design a modern responsive single serving website — a single-page with a single-theme from [Wikipedia](https://www.wikipedia.org) content; focusing on type, color, image, and layout (built using [Bootstrap](https://getbootstrap.com) as a foundation for layout).

 #### Examples